FasterXML/jackson-modules-java8/README.md

     * Duplicates are detected using id provided by `Module.getTypeId()`; duplicate-detection requires that Module provides same for all instances (true for Modules provided by this repo)
 * Otherwise all registrations are processed by the LAST one has effect as it has precedence over earlier registrations.

-Also note that before Jackson 2.10, auto-registration will only register older `JSR310Module`, and not newer `JavaTimeModule` -- this is due to backwards compatibility.
-This is changed in Jackson 2.10.
+Also note that before Jackson 2.10, auto-registration would only register older `JSR310Module`, and not newer `JavaTimeModule` -- this is due to backwards compatibility.
+This was changed in Jackson 2.10.

 If you want "the other" version of the module but also use auto-registration, make sure to register "other" module explicitly AFTER calling `mapper.findAndRegisterModules()`.
 Call after works because `getTypeId()` provided by modules differs so they are not considered duplicates.

+# Development

+## Maintainers

+Following developers have committer access to this project.

+* Authors
+    * Nick Williams (beamerblvd@github) contributed Java 8 date/time module; still helps issues from time to time
+    * Tatu Saloranta (@cowtowncoder) wrote the other 2 modules and maintains them for 2.x (in 3.0, integrated into core `jackson-databind`)
+* Maintainers:
+    * Michael O'Keeffe (kupci@github) is the current maintainer of Java 8 date/time module

 ## More